night-ghost/deviation/README.md

-this fork has working BandScanner on Devo10
+this fork has working BandScanner on Devo10 and useful About screen

 ________
 * original Deviation readme